 Denth frowned.
 Then he glanced at the door and chuckled to himself.
 “Nah,” he said, pushing the door open and waving her in.
 Through the broken door she could see that the house had been treated similarly.
 Furniture had been ripped apart, there were holes in the walls, and pictures were slashed and broken.

-Denth wandered back inside, kicking aside some stuffing from a cushion, making his way toward the stairs up to the second floor.
+Denth wandered back inside, kicking aside some stuffing from a cushion, making his way toward the stairs.
 Several of the steps had been broken.

 He glanced back, noting her confusion.
 “Well, we did say we were going to search the house, princess.
 Figured we might as well do a good job of it.”